 They usually resort to high-pressure sales tactics.
 For example, they often say it is a limited time offer.
 This is to pressure you to act immediately and to wrap up the scheme quickly.

 Some extreme cases use threats if you don’t comply.
 The threat of arrest is common.
 Here they target those with criminal records and even those who have traffic violations.

 It is not enough to spot scammers at close range; it will be best to see them from a mile away.
 If you encounter any of the scenarios below, be advised you are being swindled:

 • Imposter Scam

-As it implies, the scammers pretend to be someone else.
-They usually impersonate authorities like government personnel or even masquerade as family members.
-They will do everything all in the effort to defraud.
+As it implies, that the scammers pretend to be someone else.
+Thus, they usually impersonate authorities like government personnel or even masquerade as family members.
+They will do everything, all in the effort to defraud.

 • Travel Scam